 In December 2007, during General Assembly consideration of the 2008-2009 U.N. regular budget, the United States voted against a related resolution-A/RES/62/236, Questions relating to the proposed programme budget for the biennium 2008-2009, but joined the consensus on the resolution that approved a biennial budget of \$4.17 billion.
-U.S. representatives characterized the budget resolution as an initial budget, with items to be added to the original budget later in the 62nd session.
+To U.S. representatives characterized the budget resolution as an initial budget, with items to be added to the original budget later in the 62nd session.
 The United States was particularly concerned over the "piece meal" and "ad hoc" approach.
+To United States was particularly concerned over the "piece meal" and "ad hoc" approach.